w3c/wai-arrm/content/visual-designer.md

 ### Secondary Role: UX Designer
-The secondary owner of the checkpoint is the UX Designer.
+The secondary owner of the task is the UX Designer.
 They design the page layout, functionality and interactions with the content on the web page or screen.

 The UX designer should support the Visual Designer when they create both the visual representation of data and the text alternative.
 They ensure that all users can access both through navigation.